They did not recognize me in the shadows

 Email Poem |

-Analysis and Comments on Passport
+Comments, Analysis, and Meaning on Passport

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Passport here.